 If we want to shape and prioritise the development of a good Active Travel Network, it will require proactive and future focused interventions during the planning phase.
 This is particularly true for commuting cycle highways.
 The design requirements are different from the paths for recreational riders and locals that seek a destination within a suburb.

 “These residential estates will provide open space amenities such as parks and playgrounds, irrigated playing fields and picnic facilities.
-Nummerak is not be an urban open space.
-Instead, the design of the reserve aims to reinstate natural reserve values with high quality, innovative and best practice landscape, restoration and preservation techniques.”Molonglo Special Purpose Reserve (Nummerak) Development Application, CONCEPTPLAN-201936012-CONCEPT_INTRODUCTION-01
+Namarag is not be an urban open space.
+Instead, the design of the reserve aims to reinstate natural reserve values with high quality, innovative and best practice landscape, restoration and preservation techniques.”Molonglo Special Purpose Reserve (Namarag) Development Application, CONCEPTPLAN-201936012-CONCEPT_INTRODUCTION-01

 The EPSDD seems to have passed active travel to the ACT Suburban Land Agency to consider.